Managing AI workload costs on a budget

 • Set a hard monthly cap and an emergency kill switch for runaway jobs.

-If you apply just those three moves, you will reduce surprise spend and learn where the real costs sit.
-I prefer steady, measured reductions over aggressive, risky moves that look good on paper but break SLAs.
+If you apply those three moves, you cut surprise spend and learn where the real costs sit.
+I prefer steady reductions over aggressive changes that look tidy on paper and break SLAs.